FREE CONSULTATIONS 24/7

 Illicit Drugs and DUI Charges

-• Cocaine and methamphetamine - Both of these drugs are often associated with felony DUI charges for driving more than 20 miles per hour over the speed limit.
+• Cocaine and methamphetamine - Both of these drugs are often associated with felony DUI charges.

 • LSD, psilocybin ("magic mushrooms"), and DMT - These hallucinogenic drugs can cause a driver to crash very easily.

-• Heroin - Heroin has become more common as the DEA has cracked down on prescription opiates.
+• Heroin - Heroin has become more common as the DEA has cracked down on prescription opioids.

 Cannabis DUI Lawyers

 Although it is now legal for adults at least 21 years old to buy, possess, and use cannabis recreationally in Maryland, you can still be charged with a DUI for driving after using THC products.
 It is also illegal to use cannabis in a moving vehicle.
-Cannabis-related DUI arrests are often highly subjective and based on the officer's perception of whether the driver looked like he or she was under the influence of marijuana.
+Cannabis-related DUI arrests are often highly subjective, and they may be based on the officer's perception of whether the driver looked like he or she was under the influence of marijuana.

 Contact a Silver Spring, MD Drug DUI Lawyer

 The Law Offices of Gerstenfield & Demirji, PC. is experienced in representing people who have been charged with drug DUIs.
-Our knowledgeable Silver Spring, MD drug DUI attorneys will work to present the best defense possible.
+Our knowledgeable Silver Spring drug DUI attorneys will work to present the best defense possible.
 Contact us at 301-589-9500 for a complimentary consultation.

 badge badge badge badge badge badge